 Subject Matter Experts (SME’s) are the people behind the scenes of many personal training certification companies and industry associations.
-They volunteer their time and knowledge to provide science, experience and credibility to exam development and the final exam of the certification company.
+They volunteer their time and knowledge to provide science, experience, and credibility to exam development and the final exam of the certification company.
+This is no different at NFPT, a family business.

 Why do they do it?
 For the connection with other like-minded people, to have a voice in the industry and because they like leading the way.